 ATSC 5116.
-Meteorology (3-2-4) Prerequisite: ATSC 1112 or permission of instructor.
+Meteorology (3-2-4) Prerequisite: MATH 1113 or higher MATH and either ATSC 1112 or ATSC 5117, all with a grade of C or better, or instructor permission.
 This course will examine concepts that include: properties and circulation of the atmosphere, the scientific principles that govern weather and climate, interactions between the atmosphere and the other components of the Earth system, and the implications of those interactions for humankind.

 ATSC 5117.
-Climate and Global Change (3-0-3) Undergraduate Prerequisite: MATH 1111 and GEOL 1121 or GEOL 1122 or ENVS 1105 or CHEM 1125 or CHEM 1211 with a minimum grade of C. This course examines climate and global change from a modern and historical perspective.
+Climate and Global Change (3-0-3) Undergraduate Prerequisite: MATH 1111 or higher MATH and (ATSC 1112 or GEOL 1121 or ENVS 1205K), all with a grade of C or better, or instructor permission.
+This course examines climate and global change from a modern and historical perspective.
 The basic science of the natural controls over both present and past climate, as well as the methods of studying past climates are included, with some focus on the evidence for climate change using quantitative analysis.
 The course also addresses concerns over human influences on our present climate and the potential impacts of climate change globally, as well as possible solutions or adaptations.

 ENVS 6105.
 Environmental Issues (3-0-3) Seminar and lecture course with a focus on the study of current environmental issues such as the generation, reduction and disposal of hazardous materials, management of air and water quality, the status and management of endangered species, as well as the research needs in these areas for the future.
 Case studies will be used where possible.